tvdboom/ATOM/docs_sources/api/feature_engineering/feature_selector.md

 <a href="https://github.com/tvdboom/ATOM/blob/master/atom/data_cleaning.py#L77">[source]</a>
 </span>
 </div>
 Fit to data, then transform it.
-Note that the univariate, SFM (when model is not fitted), SFS, RFE and RFECV strategies need a target column.
+Note that the univariate, sfm (when model is not fitted), sfs, RFE and rfecv strategies need a target column.
 Leaving it None will raise an exception.
 <table style="font-size:16px">
 <tr>